elavoie/pando-computing/README.md

 At the time of writing only Brave, which uses an older version of Chromium, works.
 The latest versions of Firefox and Chrome may fail to establish a connection.

-### Internet Connections using WebRTC and a Public Server
+### Connect Internet Volunteers using WebRTC and a Public Server

 To enable connections with volunteers outside of a local network, you need a [pando-server](https://github.com/elavoie/pando-server) with a publicly accessible address: